pachterlab/kallistobustools/velocity_tutorial.md

 {% include JB/setup %}

 This page provides instructions for how to pre-process a single-cell RNA-seq dataset with __kallisto &#124; bustools__ to perform an RNA velocity analysis.
-The tutorial describes how to analyze a single-cell RNA-seq experiment of human week 10 fetal forebrain from the [La Manno et al. 2018 paper](https://doi.org/10.1038/s41586-018-0414-6) (accessions SRR6470906 & SRR6470907).
+The tutorial explains the steps using as an example a single-cell RNA-seq experiment of human week 10 fetal forebrain from the [La Manno et al. 2018 paper](https://doi.org/10.1038/s41586-018-0414-6) (accessions SRR6470906 & SRR6470907).

 __Note:__ for the instructions, command line arguments are preceeded by`$`.
 For example, if you see `$ cd my_folder` then type `cd my_folder`.